-The Wilkes CC also utilizes a review board for gender housing request forms that may impact the Transgender and Intersex populations.
+The Mountain View CI also utilizes a review board for gender housing request forms that may impact the Transgender and Intersex populations.
 The objective classification system questionnaire also assesses offenders for the risk of being sexually abusive by including the following criteria: prior acts of sexual abuse, prior convictions for violent offenses, and history of prior institutional violence or sexual abuse.
 The auditor conducted an interview with the staff performing the screening and was advised, each offender must be carefully screened, and every evaluation should be unbiased.
 The results of the screening should be based on the communication between the staff conducting the review and the offender's own perceptions and responses to the questions.
-If the offender indicates they were erroneously identified as lesbian, gay, bisexual, gender nonconforming, transgender, or intersex during the completion of the MHSI, then the case manager should update the screening information in accordance with current procedures.
+If the offender indicates they were erroneously identified as lesbian, gay, bisexual, gender nonconforming, transgender, or intersex during the completion of the MHSI, then the Case manager should update the screening information in accordance with current procedures.
 The transgender or intersex offender, upon self-disclosure, may be housed temporarily in a single cell or bed with officer visibility until the FTARC convenes and determines permanent housing placement based on the offender's concerns for safety, request for accommodations, screening information, and high-risk status.

 Agency policy 3400 indicates within 20-30 days of intake an offender's risk level will be reassessed due to a referral, request, incident of sexual abuse, or receipt of additional information that bears on the offender's risk of sexual victimization or abusiveness.
-Interviews conducted with 10 random offenders indicated this process was being applied as the offenders could explain the questions being asked by the facility staff.
+Interviews conducted with 15 random offenders indicated this process was being applied as the offenders could explain the questions being asked by the facility staff.
 The offenders identified the case workers as conducting the initial assessment and the reassessment.
 This information is consistent with the agency policy previously discussed.

-Agency policy 3400 indicates Offenders will not be disciplined for refusing to answer, or for not disclosing complete information in response to the risk screening, and the facility considers these documents to be treated in a confidential nature.
+Agency policy 3400 indicates offenders will not be disciplined for refusing to answer, or for not disclosing complete information in response to the risk screening, and the facility considers these documents to be treated in a confidential nature.
 Select staff are authorized to view this data and the facility information technician must authorize usage on all electronic devices.
 The evidence provided indicates compliance with this standard and this was also confirmed with the PREA Compliance Manager interview.
 The staff interview advised a new reassessment would have to be uploaded to provide written changes to the responses.
 The PREA Compliance Manager interview indicated limited access to review these documents once they have been uploaded within the system.
-The Risk to Sexual Victimization and Abusiveness Screening Guide indicates the following staff have access to the screening responses: Facility Head, PREA Compliance Manager, and the Assistant Warden positions.
+The Risk to Sexual Victimization and Abusiveness Screening Guide indicates the following staff have access to the screening responses: Facility Head, PREA Compliance Manager, Assistant Warden for Custody and Operations, Assistant Warden for Programs, and the Offender Assigned Coordinators (IAC) primary and alternate at each facility.
 The agency has updated the system to include automatic OPUS notifications for mental health referrals.
+Currently the staff conducting the reassessment must notify mental health regarding a mental health referral and the new changes had not been implemented.

 Conclusion: Based on the review and analysis of all available evidence, to include agency policy governing the screening of offenders upon admission to the facility or transfer to another facility, screening instruments to determine risk of victimization or abusiveness, and detainee records, the auditor has determined that the agency is compliant with this standard regarding offender risk of victimization and abusiveness.
+However, the agency is working toward improvements within the mental health notifications, enhancing the risk screening document, and staff are preparing to attend training classes associated with the new screening process.